joechiu/adb-tools/README.md

 ## Code

-These tools written by Bourne Shell.
-It is easy for maintainance and updates.
+These tools written by Bourne Shell in Ubuntu 14.04.

 ## Prerequisition Installation